jmlkl/msweeper/README.md

     * debugConsole.cs - output game data
     * UserInput - input / string parser user input related actions
 * (Working on) User command parser
+    * Working version
+        * uses switch/case and calls parent methods
+* Changed adjacency system logic to work so that
+    * bomb is 11 (0xB)
+    * hidden cell is 9
+    * open cell is 0
+    * flag cell is 15 (0xF)
+* Has simple game loop and rough reveal system for minefield

 ## TODO
+* Improve start safe click to quaranteed 0 adjacency so, that start isn't number
 * Possibly recursive or bitwise based adjacency check (for actual game use)
     * Or just own array etc for open area
 * Timer